SorpoBlock/CoolRTS/RTS Game Docs/RTS Game/Policies.md

-Similar to Cities Skylines, I imagine a tool where you can draw 'districts' on the map and name them.
+Similar to Cities Skylines, I imagine a tool where you can draw 'districts' on the [[Map]] and name them.
 You can then set certain policies for each region.

 Possible policies include:
 Encouraging / prohibiting / allowing intermarriage.
 (See: [[Birth]] and [[Nationality]])